palvisha13/ShopifyDataSciChallenge/index.md

  **a**.
 The AOV amount provided in the question is $3145.13.
 The AOV is calculated by taking the total revenue and dividing by the total number of orders.
 The reason that this  AOV calculation is much higher than the expected cost of shoes is because the average does not represent the central tendency of the data.
 As well, given that the highest order total is $704 000 (definitely closer to being the price of a house than a shoe), and because there are multiple orders of this total value, the AOV is highly skewed due to these data points.
 This maximum order amount greatly offsets the AOV from the cost of individual shoes.

-Since the AOV is highly skewed by such data points, it is not an accurate representation of the general cost of shoes amongst the 100 stores.
-Due to this, it also does not provide much information about the stores and shoe purchases aside from the average amount of money spent on shoes over this particular 30 day period.
-For substantial information on the dataset and associated costs, rather than the AOV, the average or median cost (if there is a highly skewed distribution) of shoes must be reported.

 **b**.
 As per my analysis above, the best metric to report for a skewed continuous distribution will be the median.